 $ inspxe-gui &

 In the main pane, you can start a predefined analysis type or define your own.
 Click Start to start the analysis.
-Alternatively, you can click on Command Line, to see the command line required to run the analysis directly from command line.
+Alternatively, you can click on Command Line, to see the command line required to run the analysis directly from the command line.

 Results obtained from batch mode can be then viewed in the GUI by selecting File -> Open -> Result...